-In this series we test ride older board models.
-In this case the Firewire Potato-nator
+We test ride an older board model, the Firewire Potato-nator

 The Potato-nator achieves this by cutting back the nose and tail width.
 But the most unique characteristic of the board is the bottom contour.